Dangerous Apps for Kids

 • Radish Fiction

-These are romance/erotica stories that let the reader choose what happens next.
+These are romance/erotica story apps that let the reader choose what happens next.
 Because of the way the characters are usually drawn, younger kids might not realize what these stories are about until they’ve downloaded the app.
+Keep an eye out for these:

 • Scandal